runemalm/OpenDDD.NET/docs/gettingstarted.rst

 All action classes need to subclass the ``Action<TCommand, TReturn>`` class.

-The ``ExecuteAsync()`` method is where you fetch your aggregate roots and delegate domain logic to them and/or domain services.
+The ``ExecuteAsync()`` method is where you fetch your aggregates and delegate domain logic to them and/or domain services.

-If your aggregate roots or domain services need to publish events or use any adapter, you inject them via the constructor and pass along in the calls that drive your domain logic through these objects.
+If your aggregates or domain services need to publish events or use any adapter, you inject them via the constructor and pass along in the calls that drive your domain logic through these objects.

-Remember that an aggregate is only allowed to change the state of a single aggregate root at a time.
-It must also delegate all domain logic to the aggregate roots and/or domain services.
+Remember that an aggregate is only allowed to change the state of a single aggregate at a time.
+It must also delegate all domain logic to the aggregates and/or domain services.
 Domain logic doesn't belong in the application layer.

-.. warning:: Delegate all domain logic to aggregate roots or domain services.
+.. warning:: Delegate all domain logic to aggregates or domain services.

-.. warning:: Only act upon one aggregate root per action.
+.. warning:: Only act upon one aggregate per action.

 You register your action classes with the DI container like this::